kuizeo/file2img/README.md

 The script is written in written in Python.
 Python versions &ge; 3.9.0 are supported; this was initially written in an alpha of 3.9 but it still works.
 Documentation is builtin, use `-h` or `--help` to read it.

+If you're wondering what to do with this, try minting the SQLite amalgamation as an NFT.